harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 - Set the `PortName` property of the [`Device`] operator to the communications port of the `Hobgoblin` (e.g. `COM7`).

 > [!NOTE]
 > Notice how the [`Device`] operator automatically changes its name to `Hobgoblin` when added to the workflow.
-This is an example of a **polymorphic operator**, which changes its function and properties depending on what is being selected.
 In this tutorial, we will be referring to the original name of the operator in the Bonsai `Toolbox`, which will be different from how it appears in your workflow or in the workflow images shown.

 > [!WARNING]
-> Make sure to use the high-level [`Device`] operator for your device rather than the generic [`Device`] operator from the `Harp` package.
+> When adding the operators in this tutorials, make sure to use the high-level operators for your device (such as `Device (Harp.Hobgoblin)`) rather than the generic operators from the `Harp` package (such as `Device (Harp)`).
 This unlocks device-specific functionality.

 :::workflow
 ![Analog Input](../workflows/hobgoblin-helloworld.bonsai)